cynurbal/song_popularity_prediction/README.md

 # song_popularity_prediction

-Prediction of the popularity of a song using audio features from Spotify Data.
+Prediction of the popularity of a song using audio features from Spotify Data *(checking other sources)*.

 The characteristics of the songs will be extracted from the [Spotify API](https://developer.spotify.com/documentation/web-api/)